LabDig/DAGAPy/README.md

 Oficial python IDE : apt-get install idle3

-Anaconda: Search how to install tha Anacond Spyder in your distro.
 -----------------------------------------------
 In Windows and Linux OS is necessary install specific python modules for use the software developed.
 For this, it is necessary to use the pip comand of python.